cewing/training.python_web/slides/_sources/presentations/session08.txt

     Like Jinja2, django templates are rendered by passing in a *context*

-    Django's RequestContext provides common bits, similar to the global context in Flask
+    Django's RequestContext provides common bits, similar to the context provided automatically by Pyramid

     We add our posts to that context so they can be used by the template.